don/BluetoothSerial/README.md

 For Bluetooth Low Energy, this plugin supports the RedBear Labs hardware by default, but can support any Bluetooth Low Energy hardware with a "serial like" service.
 This means a transmit characteristic that is writable and a receive characteristic that supports notification.

 Edit [BLEdefines.h](src/ios/BLEDefines.h) and adjust the UUIDs for your service.
-Future versions of this plugin should be more configurable from JavaScript.

 ## Props